 Using Mac Command Line to Format SD Cards

-If you’re comfortable using MacOS Terminal, you can also use it to format SD cards.
+Here is another way to quickly If you’re comfortable using MacOS Terminal, you can also use it to format SD cards.
 Just make sure you can recognize which disk you’re looking at when you see volume identifers such as disk2.

 Not understanding these terms can make it super easy to erase the wrong SD card, so be very careful!